learn-co-curriculum/sinatra-restful-routes-readme/README.md

 to create and maintain routes and easier for users to understand what's happening as they use a web application.

-A RESTful route is a route that provides mapping between HTTP verbs (get, post, put, delete, patch) to controller CRUD actions (create, read, update, delete).
+A RESTful route is a route that provides mapping from HTTP verbs (get, post, put, delete, patch) to controller CRUD actions (create, read, update, delete).
 Instead of relying solely on the URL to indicate what site to visit, a RESTful route depends on the HTTP verb __and__ the URL.